cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step02-creating-ui.md

 }

 ```
-At the start of the application, we will ask user for name.
-Below is the method for that
+At the start of the application, user will be asked for a name.
+Below method explains how to do so.

 ```javascript
  initShowPrompt: function () {